If you have ever asked, “Am I forcing myself to like someone?” Then it means you have noticed some signs over time.

 People go into relationships for different reasons.
 While some people see it as a form of security, others regard their relationship as a means to an end.
 Another group of people views relationships as something that complement their lives.

 Meanwhile, some people go into a relationship to have someone to love and care for while hoping they reciprocate.
 Whichever your reasons are, being in a relationship is great.
 It helps us strengthen our bonds and have someone to talk to when the world seems to be against us.

 The problem, however, comes when you are forcing yourself to love someone.
 So, what exactly does forcing a relationship mean?
 Or how do you know you are not being forced into a relationship?

 In a typical relationship, each partner is committed to the relationship, and it’s not even hard to recognize it.
 For example, you may find couples planning and creating goals together.
 They know what they want in the relationship and are both ready to work or achieve them.

 When you are not forced into a relationship, your actions come willingly, and you will do anything to make the relationship successful.
 But it does not mean there won’t be disagreements.
 Healthy couples have disputes occasionally, but what makes them stand out is that they always try to make it work out.
 They look for ways to fish out the problem and settle it.

 Forcing a relationship means you are making someone love you against their will.
 Love is not by force and is best enjoyed when the two partners are on the same page.
-It’s normal to seek ways on how to make yourself fall in love with someone.
+It’s normal to seek ways to learn how to make yourself fall in love with someone.

-If you have asked, “Am I forcing myself to like someone?”
-If you also want to know the signs that you are forcing yourself to love someone, check out the following telltale signs.
+If you have asked, “Am I forcing my relationship, “then you may want to know the signs that you are forcing yourself to love someone.
+Check out the following telltale signs for this:

 1. You are always the first to settle a fight